Model catalog

 04

-Fine-tune it on tasks whose inputs are whole documents, and the 1M-token window means your training examples don't need truncating.
-The niche pick, and nothing else fills it.
+Fine-tune it on tasks whose inputs are whole documents: the 1M-token window means training examples don’t need truncating, which no other open base on this list offers.

 What actually decides a good fine-tune